 Water Parks in Orange County

-Cast Away Cove at The Howard Johnson Hotel, Anaheim (hotel reservations required)
+Cast Away Cove at The Howard Johnson Hotel, Anaheim (Open – Hotel Reservations Required)

-Great Wolf Lodge Southern California, Garden Grove (hotel reservations required)
+Great Wolf Lodge Southern California, Garden Grove (Opening June 1 – Hotel Reservations Required)

 Great Wolf Lodge Southern California is an amazingly popular 100,000-square-foot indoor water park.
 In addition to the usual water park suspects, such as a lazy river, wave pool, and water slides, the property features some signature attractions, including: